PrasadP27/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe Game

-Basic tic tac toe game with html css and js
+This is a Webpage which is made to play tic tac toe game online.
+It has all the logic and can declare who wins, loses and draw.